awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-google.md

 + For **Copy attendee invitation**, the meeting instructions to include in the meeting invitation\.
 + For **Copy moderator info**, the moderator meeting instructions and passcode, to be sent only to the meeting moderators\.

 Create a new meeting on the host's calendar and use the information above to populate the **Add guests** and **Add description** fields\.
 Send the moderator passcode to the meeting moderators separately\.
-For more information about moderated meetings, see [Scheduling a Moderated Meeting](moderate-meeting.md)\.
+For more information about moderated meetings, see [Scheduling a moderated meeting](moderate-meeting.md)\.

 **To add Amazon Chime to an existing Google Calendar meeting**